BC44/Cross-Seed-AutoDL/README.md

 # Setup

 edit the .py file and change the values of variables at the top of the python file enclosed by the hash symbol `#`.
-Since this script is meant for windows, you'll want to add your Windows paths with the backslashes escaped (meaning, for every backslash `\`, you need to prepend it with another backslash `\\`
+Since this script is meant for windows, you'll want to add your Windows paths with the backslashes escaped (meaning, for every backslash `\`, you need to prepend it with another backslash.
+If you copy a path that looks like this: `D:\downloads\downloadspot`, you should input it into the python file as `D:\\downloads\\downloadspot`